dword4/hockey-info/README.md

 I don't have rights to anything the NHL does, just another hockey nerd that knows a few neat programming tricks trying to help others absolutely

+# Python Virtual Env Setup (venv)
+---
+It is best practice to setup an isolated Python3 "virtual environment" for any project.
+Many IDEs may do this for you, automatically.
+However, if you need to do this yourself, this is the basic method:

+    python3 -m venv venv-hockey
+    . ./venv-hockey/bin/activate
+    pip install pip setuptools wheel --upgrade
+    pip install -r requirements.txt

+You can then work within this project without affecting other Python envs, or your system installation.
+Once you are done, you should be sure to deactivate the environment.

+    deactivate

 # How to run it?
 ---
 ```